epsil/spotgen/README.md

 Obtain
 ------

+The web version is available at <https://epsil.github.io/spotify/>.

+The command-line version requires [Node](https://nodejs.org/) to be installed.
 The source code is located at [GitHub](https://github.com/epsil/spotify-js).
 To clone the repository:

     $ git clone https://github.com/epsil/spotify-js.git

 Alternatively, download a [ZIP file](https://github.com/epsil/spotify-js/archive/master.zip).

-The script requires [Node](https://nodejs.org/) to be installed.
+The script is run with `./spotify.js` or `node spotify`:

+    $ ./spotify.js input.txt output.txt

 Usage
 -----

-Run the script with `./spotify.js` or `node spotify`:

-    $ ./spotify.js input.txt output.txt

-`input.txt`:
+Example input:

     Walk in the Park - Beach House
     Irene - Beach House